aterrien/forp-PHP-profiler/README.md

-!under development!

 # Introduction #

-forp is a lightweight PHP extension which provides duration and memory profiling datas. forp is non intrusive, it provides PHP annotations to do its work.
+forp is a lightweight PHP extension which provides call stack with duration and memory informations.

+forp is non intrusive, it provides PHP annotations to do its work.

+Extra features :
+- caption referencing function args
+- groups for grouping functions transversely
+- aliases of function (useful for anonymous functions)

 ## Simple (almost the most complicated) example ##